 Forbearance was initially granted for a time period of up to 180 days.
 However, in some instances, extensions of an additional 180 days was granted.

-Qualifying for a Mortgage After Forbearance
+Qualifying for a Refinance After Forbearance

 If you are applying for a mortgage after forbearance, you may find the requirements could be different depending upon which lender you speak to.